imfd-stroemungsmechanik/introduction-into-cfd/2_mesh_generation/1_mesh_import.md

 ## Case structure

 In OpenFOAM, the computational mesh, field data, model properties and numerical model parameters are stored in a set of files within a case directory.
-The case directory is given a suitably descriptive name, here `elbow`.
+The case directory is given a suitably descriptive name, here `1_elbow`.
 This folder contains the following subfolders and files:

 ```
-elbow
+1_elbow
 ├── system
 |   ├── controlDict
 |   ├── fvSchemes